LogtalkDotOrg/logtalk3/library/options/NOTES.md

 the ``valid_option/1``  predicate.
 This library requires options to be represented by compound terms but leaves otherwise to the clients the actual representation.

+The library also supports a user-defined ``fix_option/1`` predicate.
+An usage example is when an option value can be a relative file path that should be expanded before used.
+Another usage example would be converting from a user-friendly option to a form more suitable for internal processing.